nikkNizz/Drawish/README.md

 #### Zoom
 From the "Zoom" menu choose a predefined zoom level or a custom level.
+For quick zoom levels you can press the 1 to 6 keys on your keyboard!

 ##### Pixel matrix.
 Right click on the image->Show Grid: the pixel matrix will appear enlarged for the area in the vicinity of the cursor.